 Foreign Exchange Options

 Upfront premiums paid on these foreign exchange option contracts totaled $1.5 million.
-The fair values of these option contracts are re-valued at each reporting period and are estimated based on pricing models using readily observable inputs from actively quoted markets.
-The fair values of these option contracts are included in other assets on the condensed consolidated balance sheet and changes in fair value on these contracts are included in other income (expense) on the condensed consolidated statements of operations.
+The fair values of these option contracts are revalued at each reporting period and are estimated based on pricing models using readily observable inputs from actively quoted markets.
+The fair values of these option contracts are included in other assets on the consolidated balance sheet and changes in fair value on these contracts are included in other income (expense) on the consolidated statements of comprehensive loss.

-The foreign exchange options were revalued at December 31, 2011 and had an aggregate fair value of $1.2 million, and the Company recognized a loss of $0.3 million related to the revaluation for the year ended December 31, 2011.
+The foreign exchange options were revalued at December 31, 2012 and had an aggregate fair value of $0.5 million.
+The Company recognized losses of $0.7 million and $0.3 million related to the revaluation for the years ended December 31, 2012 and 2011, respectively.

 Property and Equipment

-Property and equipment consisted of the following at December 31, 2011 and 2010 (in thousands):
+Property and equipment consisted of the following at December 31, 2012 and 2011 (in thousands):